Chinosu/shell_scripts/README.md

 You can change the directory to search by editing the script.

 Note that `params` can be nothing, so the following is completely valid.

+Note that `dcc!` does not run the produced executable if `dcc` outputs a warning.
 ```bash
 dcc!
 ```